FPGARelated.com

 Understanding Behavioral Synthesis: A Practical Guide to High-Level Design

-John P. Elliott 1999
+Elliott, John P. 1999

 Behavioral Synthesis: A Practical Guide to High-Level Design includes details on new material and new interpretations of old material with an emphasis on practical information.
 The intended audience is the ASIC (or high-end FPGA) designer who will be using behavioral synthesis, the manager who will be working with those designers, or the engineering student who is studying leading-edge design techniques.